March 11, 2020 Special Notice

 Scroll down or click below to find more information information on:

-All 2019 Fall school tours will be an hour and a half long.
+All school tours are an hour and a half long.
 Teachers can schedule a tour here.
 Tours are scheduled on a first-come, first-serve basis.
 No-charge busing is provided for 3rd-5th grade classes in our service area of Atherton, Belmont, Burlingame, East Palo Alto, Foster City, Hillsborough, Menlo Park, Redwood City, San Carlos, San Mateo, parts of the unincorporated San Mateo County, and the West Bay Sanitary District.

 Tours are offered Tuesday-Friday from 9:30-11am and Monday-Wednesday from 12:30-2pm.